Chapter 1: Introduction, Context, and Literature Review

 Frame research questions emerging from crisis

-Three intersecting questions guide this study, each probing different dimensions of how CUNY’s digital communities function as survival infrastructure.
+Three intersecting questions guide this study.
+Each probes different dimensions of how CUNY’s digital communities function as peer support systems.

-First, how had students already built parallel educational infrastructure through Reddit before the pandemic?
-This question treats Reddit-based student communities as existing survival infrastructure that pre-dated COVID-19.
-The tactical knowledge about registration, financial aid navigation, and course selection circulating on CUNY subreddits represents collective knowledge work by students managing the complexity and inadequacy of official institutional systems.
-By examining pre-pandemic Reddit discourse, we document how students had already engineered solutions to structural problems, knowledge that would prove crucial when institutions moved online unexpectedly.
+How had students already built parallel infrastructure through Reddit before the pandemic?
+I treat Reddit-based student communities as existing coordination infrastructure that pre-dated COVID-19.
+The tactical knowledge circulating on CUNY subreddits represents collective knowledge work.
+Students shared what they learned about registration, financial aid navigation, and course selection through trial and error.
+They managed the complexity and inadequacy of official institutional systems by building peer knowledge networks.
+By examining pre-pandemic Reddit discourse, I document how students had already engineered solutions to structural problems.
+This knowledge would prove crucial when institutions moved online unexpectedly in March 2020.

-When March 2020 hit, these existing communities became crisis infrastructure, providing tactical knowledge, resource sharing, and peer support when institutions closed.
-The activity spike (290% in CUNY communities) revealed not new problems but newly urgent collective sense-making.
-What persists beyond the acute crisis moment, however, is the lingering and growing community itself.
-Even as remote learning normalized and institutions reopened, these Reddit communities continued to expand, develop deeper expertise, and sustain peer support networks.
-This persistent engagement suggests something deeper than temporary crisis response.
+When March 2020 hit, these existing communities became crisis infrastructure, providing tactical knowledge, resource sharing, and peer support as institutions closed.
+The 290% activity spike revealed not new problems but newly urgent collective sense-making among students who had been navigating crises individually.
+Yet what persists beyond the acute crisis moment is the community itself.
+Even as remote learning normalized and institutions reopened, these Reddit communities continued expanding, developing deeper expertise while sustaining peer support networks in ways that suggest something more durable than temporary crisis response.

-Third, why did CUNY’s distributed 8-subreddit system enable this sustained community growth in ways that centralized institutional forums did not?
-This question investigates the architectural implications of decentralized versus centralized models.
-CUNY’s distributed architecture (r/CUNY, r/Baruch, r/HunterCollege, r/QueensCollege, r/JohnJayCollege, r/CityCollege, r/Brooklyn_College) enables campus-specific communities with horizontal knowledge sharing and multiple entry points, while NYU’s centralized forums funnel all discussion through single institutional channels.
-By examining how these communities sustained and expanded after the acute pandemic crisis passed, we can understand whether distributed systems better accommodate the temporal and emotional logics of peer support and whether they create conditions for communities to become self-sustaining rather than crisis-dependent.
+Why did CUNY’s distributed 8-subreddit system enable this sustained community growth in ways that centralized institutional forums did not?
+I investigate the architectural implications of decentralized versus centralized models.
+CUNY’s distributed architecture enables campus-specific communities—r/CUNY, r/Baruch, r/HunterCollege, r/QueensCollege, r/JohnJayCollege, r/CityCollege, r/Brooklyn_College—that develop local expertise while sharing knowledge horizontally across campus boundaries.
+In contrast, the more centralized subreddits of r/NYU and Columbia funnel all discussion through single institutional channels.
+By examining how CUNY communities sustained and expanded after the acute pandemic crisis passed, I can shed light on whether distributed systems better serve the temporal and emotional logics of peer support.

 1.1.3 Study Scope and Implications